liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-heatmap.md

 order: 3
 ---

-<div class="page-description">The Heatmap Chart is a visual representation of the data using colors to indicate the values.</div>
+The Heatmap Chart is a visual representation of the data using colors to indicate the values.

 ![Heatmap chart](/images/lexicon/ChartHeatmap.png)